MND Action Month

 Motor Neurone Disease Awareness Month

-Motor Neurone Disease Awareness Month (June) is an annual opportunity to encourage more people to join our team in the fight against MND and its impacts.
+Globally Motor Neurone Disease Awareness Month takes place in June as an annual opportunity to encourage more people to join our team in the fight against MND and its impacts.
+Here in New Zealand we take this time to re-commit ourselves to taking action for Kiwis and their loved ones affected by MND, calling it MND Action Month.
 Global ALS/MND Awareness Day falls on 21st June every year and is a focal point of the month for us to unite globally in our efforts to support people living with MND.

 Read about our previous awareness campaigns below.
 To receive communications regarding future awareness campaigns, subscribe to our mailing list below.

-Motor Neurone Disease Awareness Month - June 2021
+Motor Neurone Disease Awareness Month Is MND Action Month

-Colliers Highbrook inspired support from far and wide, across their organisation, from stakeholders, family, and friends.
+Our most successful Ice Bucket Challenge came from Colliers Highbrook, who inspired support from far and wide, across their organisation, from stakeholders, family, and friends.
 They smashed their goal, raising an astounding $200k!
 Watch the video of their challenge here.

 MND Awareness Month - June 2020